boson-project/functions/testing.md

 * You must have a Docker API compatible daemon running on your local system.
 See the Docker ["Get Started"](https://www.docker.com/get-started) guide if you need additional help.

+## Scenarios

+Please try to complete each of the following scenarios, noting where you ran into trouble (if at all).
+In most cases, the step by step commands are not listed because we would like to understand how easy it is to get started with Serverless Functions by simply using the CLI and reading the help text.

+### Create a function that responds to HTTP and deploy it

+The first scenario should get you comfortable with creating a Function project and deploying it to an OpenShift cluster.
+Using the `kn` CLI, create a new project with `faas init`.
+You can choose between Node.js, Quarkus and Go for your project using the `-l` flag.

+#### Steps

+1. Initialize the function project using the `kn` CLI
+1. Build the function using the `kn` CLI
+1. Run the function locally
+1. Visit http://localhost:8080 to ensure the function is working
+1. Deploy the function to OpenShift using the `kn` CLI

+#### Validation

+Once the function has been deployed, obtain the URL using the `kn service list` and visit the function in your browser.
+Ensure there are no errors.